 Bring a real waterproof backpack or rain cover

-The Aqua Quest Stylin Pro 30 is now our go-to backpack whenever we are doing activities or sightseeing in rainy season as it’s super spacious.
+After a lot of research, we found Aqua Quest and use them for our waterproof equipment.
+Aqua Quest Stylin Pro 30 is now our go-to backpack whenever we are out in rainy season.
 It’s perfect for boat trips and the beach to protect our belongings.

-I also recommend a waterproof phone case.
+I also recommend a waterproof phone case if you want to use your cell phone or a waterproof action cam like GoPro or Sony Cam.
 Lifeproof is pretty good for iphone or you can also get the pouches which is what I use for my Galaxy s7 edge.
-Awesome and convenient to get photos for all activities like horseback riding, ziplining and tubing if you don’t have a GoPro or waterproof point and shoot camera.
+They are awesome for activities like horseback riding, ziplining and tubing if you don’t have a GoPro.

 Don’t drive long distances at night